brunicardoso/CellBioStats/README.md

 ## How to Use the App

 1.  **Upload Data**: Click the "Upload Data" button and select your `.csv` or `.xlsx` file.
-You can try it on our sample data https://github.com/brunicardoso/CellBioStats/raw/main
+You can try it on our [*sample data*](https://github.com/brunicardoso/CellBioStats/blob/main/sample_data.csv)
 2.  **Map Columns**: Select the appropriate columns from your file for **Treatment**, **Value**, and **Replicate**.
 3.  **Select Test Type**: (Optional) If your experiment uses a repeated measures or paired design, check the "Use paired/repeated statistical tests" box. [*Read this if you are not sure about choosing paired or unpaired tests*](https://rupress.org/jcb/article/219/6/e202001064/151717/SuperPlots-Communicating-reproducibility-and)
-4.  **Generate**: Click the "Generate Analysis" button.
+4.  **Generate**: Click the "Generate Analysis/Update Plot" button.
 5.  **Customize**: Use the sliders and dropdowns in the "Plot Customization" panel to adjust the appearance of your plot.
+Click the "Generate Analysis/Update Plot" button to update the plot.
 6.  **Download**: Click the "Download Summary" button to save the statistical report, or use the camera icon on the plot to save it as a PNG image or the "Download Plot" button to save the plot with different resolutions and file extensions (.png, .jpeg, .svg, or .pdf).

 ## Input Data Format